 Whilst most safaris are done from a 4×4 vehicle, there are other options depending on where you are travelling.

 For example, in some locations you might be able to do a walking safari or a boat-based safari.
-These will give you some variety as well as present the opportunity to see different wildlife.
+These will give you some variety as well as the opportunity to see different wildlife.

 Of course, this isn’t always going to be possible depending on where you travel, but we definitely recommend signing up for at least a couple of these experiences if you have the option.